10-3-pursuit/10-3-resources/README.md

 ### ReactJS

+1. **[React Context](react-context.md)** - watch video demos and code along to learn how to create context instead of having to lift state and use prop drilling

 1. **[useEffect Hook Videos](react-use-effect.md)** - watch demos to see how we use useEffect to handle asynchronous side effects.

 1. **[REACT Building Components](react-building-components.md)** - Move your code from App.jsx into components and avoid unnecessary re-rendering.